 - Family advocacy and reunification planning

 - Mentoring, support and development of parenting and home-management skills

 - Coaching family interactions/short-term therapeutic visitation supervision before reunification

 - Prevention and stabilization of crises

 - School advocacy

 - Linking families to ongoing community supports

 Community Outreach focus areas include: Caring Connections, Education, Employment, Health and Housing.
-We call these basic needs the 5 Pillars of Family Stability and are happy to provide families with useful resources for any one – or all- of the pillars.
+We call these basic needs the Five Pillars of Stability, and are happy to provide families with useful resources for any one (or all) of the pillars.

 Read our most recent stories and blog posts pertaining to Family Services: